Easy Overnight Pizza Dough

 Tips and tricks and substitutions for this recipe

-Choosing the right flour – for the absolute best results, you should always use a strong bread flour or an Italian Tipo 00 pizza flour with a high protein content (ideally 12% to 14%).
+• Choosing the right flour – for the absolute best results, you should always use a strong bread flour or an Italian Tipo 00 pizza flour with a high protein content (ideally a minimum of 12%, up to 14%).
 High-protein flours create a strong, elastic gluten network that can handle the overnight fermentation and stretch beautifully without tearing, resulting in that classic artisanal texture.
+Additionally, if you try and use a lower protein flour (less than 12%) then you’ll find the dough will be sticky and kind of impossible to work with, not to mention the resulting pizzas will have a lower heat tolerance and will be prone to burning in a hot pizza oven.

 How to freeze pizza dough in advance